 This policy will be monitored regularly and reviewed by the governing board at least annually or as required.
-This is the first version of this policy and is due to be reviewed in November 2017.

-The Head Teacher is responsible for the implementation of this policy and Dave Morris and Gemma Normansell are the link governors, who also have responsibility in this area.
+The Head Teacher is responsible for the implementation of this policy and Sarah Williams is the Link Governor, who also has responsibility in this area.